michael-coleman/webdriver_scripts/README.md

 ## Install

+1. Install webdriverjs using NPM: `npm install selenium-webdriver`
 1. Create folder `mikeco_packages` in root of your project dir (if it doesnt exist)
-2. keep your test code in your main project, and just require in from this lib as needed
+1. keep your test code in your main project, and just require in from this lib as needed
-3. need to clone the `webdriverjs_setup` project into `mikeco_packages` and then pull as needed to receive updates.
+1. need to clone the `webdriverjs_setup` project into `mikeco_packages` and then pull as needed to receive updates.
 .